|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 LIMITATIONS OF CANDU REACTORS:

-Fifty years of practical operation have shown that CANDU reactors, while doing an excellent job of meeting the Ontario's electricity base load, have their practical limitations.
-These limitations are as follows:
+Fifty years of practical operation have shown that CANDU reactors, while doing an excellent job of meeting the Ontario's electricity base load, have their practical limitations as follows:

-1) Formation of short lived fission products with high slow neutron absorption cross sections, known as reactor poisons, prevent the fission thermal power tracking rapid changes in grid power requirements.
-However, a CANDU nuclear generating station can track rapid grid load changes through the use of steam turbine bypass, which simply means that surplus steam heat corresponding to constrained electricity generation is dumped into the adjacent lake water heat sink.
+1) Formation of a short lived fission product (Xe-135) with a high slow neutron absorption cross section, known as a reactor poison, prevents the fission thermal power tracking rapid changes in grid load.
+However, a CANDU nuclear generating station can track rapid changes in grid load through the use of steam turbine bypass, which simply means that surplus steam corresponding to constrained electricity generation is fed directly to the steam condenser.
+This methodology is not an efficient use of reactor fuel or cooling water, but it has proven to be very beneficial in terms of minimizing average CO2 production per kWh of electricity generated by the Ontario electricity system.

-2) The use of heavy water both as a primary coolant and as a moderator means that the initial capital cost of a CANDU reactor is relatively high as compared to a light water reactor and a CANDU reactor is unforgiving of heavy water leaks due to poor maintenance.
+2) The use of heavy water both as a primary coolant and as a moderator means that the initial capital cost of a CANDU reactor is relatively high as compared to a light water reactor.
+A CANDU reactor is also unforgiving of heavy water leaks due to poor maintenance.
+The heavy water is expensive so CANDU reactors employ elaborate equipment to ensure almost complete recovery of spilled or leaked heavy water.

 3) The pressure tube design means that there are a lot of pipe connections and related parts, which collectively contribute to the reactor construction and maintenance costs;

 5) The use of direct lake water cooling impacts marine species and limits reactor siting choices.
 Later generation CANDU reactors have cooling water intakes that minimize the impact on marine species.
-However, direct dissipation of large amounts of heat in the great lakes has increased lake surface temperatures and has reduced winter ice formation.
+However, direct dissipation of large amounts of heat in the great lakes has increased lake surface temperatures and has reduced lake ice cover in the winter.

-6) Absent direct lake water cooling the overall thermal efficiency of a CANDU nuclear generating station is poor as compared to a natural gas fired combined cycle power plant.
-There is opportunity for both raising the thermal efficiency of nuclear generation and reducing related marine enviromental problems by use of liquid sodium as a primary coolant and by use of an evaporative cooling tower heat sink.
+6) Absent direct cold lake or sea water cooling the overall thermal efficiency of a CANDU nuclear generating station is poor as compared to a natural gas fired combined cycle power plant.
+There is opportunity for both raising the thermal efficiency of nuclear generation and reducing related marine enviromental problems by use of liquid sodium as a primary coolant and by use of cooling tower and district heating type heat sinks.

-7) CANDU reactors produce large amounts of high level nuclear waste.
-In principle this waste can be chemically treated and then consumed in a Fast Neutron Reactor (FNR), but for ten years Canadian and Ontario politicians lacked both the scientific education and the moral fiber required to address this issue.
-The plan by the NWMO to bury unprocessed spent CANDU fuel bundles in a Deep Geologic Repository (DRG) below the water table is ill thought and is fraught with major problems.
-CANDU reactors should be complemented by Fast Neutron Reactors for proper nuclear waste disposal.
+7) CANDU reactors produce relatively large amounts of high level nuclear waste.
+In principle this waste can be reprocessed and then consumed in a Fast Neutron Reactor (FNR), but for ten years Canadian and Ontario politicians lacked both the scientific education and the moral fiber required to address this issue.
+The plan by the NWMO to bury unprocessed spent CANDU fuel bundles in a Deep Geologic Repository (DGR) below the water table is not consistent with mitigating climate change and is fraught with major problems.
+CANDU reactors should be complemented by liquid sodium cooled Fast Neutron Reactors both for efficient utilization of natural uranium and for proper nuclear waste disposal.

-9) The CANDU reactor design imposes a combination of high neutron stress, pressure stress, erosion and fretting on the fuel channels and related coolant flow path components.
+9) The CANDU reactor design imposes a combination of neutron stress, pressure stress, erosion and fretting on the fuel channels and related coolant flow path components.
 These combined stresses limit the fuel channel working life to about 20 years and the reactor working life to about 60 years.
-A more advanced reactor design would separate the neutron stress from the mechanical stresses to reduce maintenance costs, to extend the reactor life and to reduce the amount of decommissioning waste.
+More recent reactor designs separate the neutron stress from the mechanical and pressure stresses to reduce maintenance costs, to extend the reactor working life and to reduce the amount of decommissioning waste.

-10) Some existing CANDU reactors use concrete as a neutron biosafety shield.
+10) Some early CANDU reactors used concrete as a neutron biosafety shield.
 However, concrete contains Ca-40 which when neutron irradiated becomes Ca-41.
 Ca-41 has a 80,000 year half life which makes it a decommissioning waste disposal problem.
-Future reactors should avoid use of Ca in materials exposed to neutrons.
+Future nuclear reactor designs should not let materials containing Ca be exposed to the neutron flux.

 CANDU reactors use standard size fuel bundles.
 Each fuel bundle is about 10.2 cm in outside diameter and is about 0.495 m long.
 Each fuel bundle consists of 37 to 43 parallel zirconium sheathed tubes on approximately 1.5 cm centers that contain uranium oxide pellets.
-A CANDU-E6 reactor has 380 pressure tubes.
+A CANDU-E6 reactor has 380 pressure tubes also known as fuel channels.
 Each pressure tube contains 12 fuel bundles.
 In a CANDU reactor operating at full rated power each fuel bundle emits about 457 kWt.
 Hence the total thermal output of the reactor primary cooling circuit is about:

 380 tubes X 12 bundles / tube X 457 kWt / bundle = 2,084,000 kWt

-Conversion of this heat into electricity via two stage steam vacuum turbines with cold lake water cooling yields about 740,000 kW of base load electricity.
+Conversion of this heat into electricity via two stage steam vacuum turbines with cold lake water cooling yields about 740,000 kWe of base load electricity.

 A CANDU fuel bundle is used until high neutron absorption cross section fission products accumulate in the uranium oxide to the extent that these fission products significantly reduce reactor reactivity.
 At that point the fuel bundle is expelled from the reactor into a water filled cooling bay.
-On removal from the reactor the fuel bundle's fission reactions stop and the fuel bundle's thermal output immediately decreases from about 457 kWt to about 37 kWt.
+On removal from the reactor the fuel bundle's fission reactions stop and the fuel bundle's thermal output immediately decreases from about 457 kWt to about 37 kWt (8.1 % of full power).

 During the first year in wet storage the spent fuel bundle's thermal emission drops from 37 kWt to about 73 Wt.
 During the next 9 years in wet storage the fuel bundle's thermal emission drops from about 73 W to about 5 Wt.

-At the time of writing there are over 2 million spent CANDU fuel bundles (45,000 tonnes) in wet and dry storage at CANDU nuclear generation station sites in Ontario.
-These sites are on the edges of the Great Lakes and are at constant risk of unlikely but possible major events such as earth quakes, meteorite hits, tidal waves and terrorist attacks.
-In terms of public safety the number one priority should be to move the spent CANDU fuel to a secure high and dry location where it can safely remain with little ongoing supervision until it is needed to fuel future Fast Neutron Reactors.
+At the time of writing there are about 2.4 million spent CANDU fuel bundles (54,000 tonnes) in wet and dry storage at CANDU nuclear generation station sites in Ontario.
+These sites are on the edges of the Great Lakes and are at constant risk of unlikely but possible major events such as earth quakes, meteorite hits and tidal waves.
+In terms of public safety an interim priority should be to reduce the used fuel mass by about 90% by selective extraction of weakly radioactive uranium oxide and to move the remaining highly radioactive used fuel mass to a secure high and dry location where it can safely remain with minimal ongoing supervision until it is needed to fuel future Fast Neutron Reactors.

-It is contemplated that the spent fuel would be stored in double wall porcelain-stainless steel containers, each container holding up to 180 fuel bundles.
+It is contemplated that the used fuel would be stored in double wall porcelain-stainless steel containers.
 The integrity of each container would be remotely monitored.
 The storage facility would be naturally ventilated and gravity drained to pumped sumps.
 There would be ongoing monitoring of container wall integrity, radioactivity in the ventilation exhaust air and the radioactivity in the drains and sumps.
-The sumps would have sufficient volume to capture any leakage of water soluble radio isotopes from the containers.
+The sumps would have sufficient volume to safely capture any leakage of water soluble radio isotopes from the containers.

 CANDU FUEL NATURAL URANIUM REFERENCE: